National Liberation Movement (Albania): 1942–1943 activity

 The nationalists and communists had formed and ad hoc alliance against the Italian occupation, which had been withering away in Albania due to continued attacks.
 However the debate on the future of Kosovo became notable as the Balli Kombetar supported an Albanian union with Kosovo while the communists, funded and backed by Tito’s Yugoslav Partisans opposed such an annexation leading to a breakdown of relations.

-1943–1944: War Crimes and purges
+1943–1944: Albanian Civil War

-After the breakdown of the Ballist-LANÇ alliance in 1943 due to the Communist’s opposition of a unified Albania (which included Kosovo and Chameria), the communist began a series of massacres to eliminate their Ballist opponents across various regions in Albania, but with notably clashes across the south during the Albanian Civil War.
+After the breakdown of the Ballist-LANÇ alliance in 1943 due to the communist opposition to the annexation of Kosovo, the communists began a series of campaigns to eliminate their Ballist opponents across various regions in Albania, but with notably clashes across the south during the Albanian Civil War.

-With the elimination and liquidation of anti-communist forces by late 1943, the communist continued various scorched earth tactics on peasants and villagers in 1944, which included massacres across Myzeqe, Vlorë, and Korçë areas.
-By the summer of 1944, the communists had subjugated much of central Albania and seized Tirana with British support by November 1944.
-Following Tirana’s capture, the communists began a bloody reprisal on the last anti communist forces in the Northern highlands, which included a massacre of tribesmen in Kelmend by early 1945.
+By the summer of 1944, the communists had liberated much of central Albania and seized Tirana with British support by November 1944.
+Following Tirana’s capture, the communists began the elimination and liquidation of anti-communist forces in the Northern highlands.